 - 4 tablespoons vegan buttery spread melted

-- 3/4 cup gluten free flour blend spooned and leveled, I used King Arthur Gluten Free Multi Purpose Flour
+- ¾ cup gluten free flour spooned and leveled

 - 1 teaspoon ground ginger

-Preheat the oven to 350 degrees.
-Place a piece of parchment paper in an 8 inch square baking dish so that it hangs over both sides.
+Preheat the oven to 350 degrees F. Place a piece of parchment paper in an 8 inch square baking dish so that it hangs over both sides.

 In a large bowl, whisk together the gluten free flour, cocoa powder, coconut sugar, baking soda, ginger, and cinnamon.

-Add the melted vegan buttery spread, prune puree, and coconut milk.
+Add the melted vegan buttery spread, unsweetened applesauce, and non-dairy milk.
 Stir until smooth.

 Stir in the dairy free chocolate chips.